 Outlaw (Revolutionary) Archetype

 The Outlaw archetype is known for its free-spirited and free-minded personality.
 Nothing can control their desire and stand in their way.
 They show what it means to be the captain of your ship.
 The Outlaw is creative, unconventional, and thrill-seeking.
-They can’t stand boredom, dull daily life, boring people and will try to avoid these conditions as much as possible.
+They can’t stand boredom, dull daily life, and boring people, and will try to avoid these conditions as much as possible.

 Cruxes: impulsive and careless.

 The Ruler archetype defines naturally born leaders and the authoritative figures of society.
 Not everybody likes to be a leader, but the Ruler type is comfortable taking charge because they are driven, meticulous, and resolute.
 Even though some Rulers do get a bad reputation, the majority of them are just and peace-loving.
 What drives them is not a desire to lead, but the actual quality of leadership they provide.

 Cruxes: pompousness and self-righteousness.

 Sages are often called the “smartest ones in the room.”
 They are dedicated to seeking knowledge and wisdom in everything they do.
-Everything they experience in life has a meaning to them an opportunity for learning.
+Everything they experience in life has a meaning to them, an opportunity for learning.
 Sage is the wise, competent, curious and intelligent type who often works in the shadows.
 Thanks to their dedication and hard work, they shaped and devise some of the most well-known theories and proofs in history.

 Cruxes: intolerance and elitism.